 GIRS hosted 6 Videoconferences with the Moscow State Institute of International Relations (MGIMO).
 Students from a variety of backgrounds and degree programs participate in the dialogues.
 In 2018, the Dialogues addressed: “Challenges to Nonproliferation Regime: Iran”, Major Challenges to Nonproliferation regime: North Korea”, “Syria: Point of No Return?”, “US and Russian Nuclear Policies and the Crisis of Nonproliferation”.

 Translation of Levada Center Polls: GIRS fellows and Translation and Interpretation degree students translated sociological polls conducted by Russia’s most trusted independent sociological center based in Russia.
 GIRS is populating Levada Center’s English language website.
-Polls translated by GIRS graduate assistants are available in English here.
+View polls translated in English by GIRS graduate assistants.